SPluzh/ContextMenuDownloader/README.md

    - Copy any file URL (e.g., a direct download link or video URL).

 2. **Right-Click in the Desired Folder:**
+   - If you installed the context menu using `add_context_menu.bat`, simply right-click in the folder where you want to save the file.
-   - Hold the `Shift` key, then right-click in the folder where you want to save the file.
+   - If you used `add_shift_context_menu.bat`, hold the `Shift` key, then right-click in the folder where you want to save the file.

 3. **Select "Download Here":**
    - The script will automatically: